iicaras/Wavetable-Tools-WTT/readme.md

 Work in progress:
 - combiner: Imports individual cycles from a folder and exports to a single wavetable file.

+See [this article](https://gist.github.com/iicaras/f63dc9fcc3f9a83ccaf2de3fbc9fbb5a) for format specifications and creation guides.

 ## printinfo

 ```